hiiamboris/red-spaces-gitlab-mirror/vids.md

 ## Predefined styles

-All [supported space *templates*](reference.md) can be used in VID/S, but without auto-facet magic, flags, or user-friendly default settings.

 The following VID/S styles are currently supported for truly high level experience (more to come later):

 | Style | Description | Based on template | Datatypes accepted | Flags supported |